 Imagine being at the start of an AFib attack.
 Sure… you don’t have to imagine it.
 You are living with AFIb.
 Commonly, you have palpitations, rapid or irregular heartbeat, chest pain, and simultaneously may also feel extreme anxiety.
 Wouldn’t it be helpful to know what to do during an AFib attack?
 Well, that’s what my patients have said to me.
 So, I’ve decided to think about some simple things you can do to help work through it.

 Some ideas will work for you, others will not.
-Please ask your cardiologist to review these ideas.
+Please ask your doctor to review these ideas.
 If he or she agrees they won’t harm you, and could help, consider doing them to reduce the intensity of the attack.
-These simple tips can help you cope better since there is currently no known cure for AFib.
+These simple tips can help you cope with an AFib attack..

 What To Do During An AFib Attack To Work With It

-Having AFibmay feel like something uncontrollable is going on inside your chest.
+Having AFib may feel like something uncontrollable is going on inside your chest.
 It has been said that the thing you focus on the most is what feels the most present.
 Psychologists and psychiatrists teach their patients the importance of effective stress management.
 Natural stress management techniques can help you thinking positively.
 When you think and act like you can do something about an AFib attack, your brain and mind will calm down.
 So, developing the habit of inhaling calmly and thinking of something relaxing can help you cope better with an AFib attack.
 There has also been literature about the benefits of meditation during an AFib attack.